vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: This is something we had discussed._

 **M:** Yes but in the past, people wanted to use javascript, the year before they wanted to use Java, the year before they wanted to use this, and the year after they want to use that.
 And they are all gone.

-Everybody who ever said _"I want to use this or that"_, and _"…it's all shit, let's use javascript"_.
-None of them are still in the project, so… it gets boring.
+Everyone who ever said _"I want to use this or that"_, and _"…it's all shit, let's use javascript"_.
+None of them are still in the project, so…

 _S: So you don't see any big changes regarding GIMP in the near future?_

-**M:** In the near future definitely not, because we have to get some releases out.
-Unless of course there is a well-done patch that doesn't need weeks of discusion and back-and-forth negotiations on how things _should_ be done.
+**M:** In the near future definitely not, because we need to get some releases out.
+Unless, of course, there is a well-done patch that doesn't need weeks of discusion and back-and-forth negotiations on how things _should_ be done.

-About using other languages?
-Why not?
+About using other languages: why not?
 There is Rust.
-There is maybe simpler stuff for doing user interfaces, there is this and that.
-But making such decisions for a codebase the size of GIMP is not something we can decide based on _"the latest hot stuff"_.
+There is maybe simpler stuff for doing user interfaces, but making such decisions for a codebase the size of GIMP is not something we can decide based on _"the latest hot stuff"_.

-I mean, look at this javascript mess.
-Is that really better?
-Just because it's easier?
-Easier just means that more clueless people can write code, and they are clueless enough already.
-So making is easier doesn't make it better.
-Arrogant but true.

 <br>
 _S: Anything else you want to change?_

-**M:** Yes a lot of stuff, if _**I**_ don't have to do all the changes, because I really have enough things to do already *(laughs)*.
+**M:** Yes a lot of stuff as long as _**I**_ don't have to do all the changes, because I really have enough things to do already *(laughs)*.

-So you go organize it better.

-You can be maintainer of whatever subpart, please.
-**Please.**
-Take away the work from me.
-All contributors need to realize that if they do something really well, they will be in charge of the part they do well.
+All contributors need to realize that if they do something really well, they will be in charge of that part.

 _J: That's a very good point._

 **M:** If you do it right, then you'll be in charge of the part you are doing right.
 It always works like that.

 _S: They don't need a blessing from you, right?_